fossMeDaddy/dbdaddy/README.md

 > NOTE:
 > the tutorial in the quickstart guide covers only a subset of all the important commands, for more detailed info, please run `dbdaddy <COMMAND> --help` and `dbdaddy help <COMMAND>`

+## Contributing Guide

+contributors are advised to turn off their fucking copilot before writing even a single line :)

 ---